shwetasrivastava/Ohana/README.md

 ### Available methods
 - find(column_names,condition)
 ````
-  - find with coulmn name and condition , with parameters as array & objects repectively
+  - find with coulmn name and condition ,with parameters as array & objects repectively
     const results = await users.find(["USER_ID","EMAIL_ID"],{"CITY":"Benagaluru","SUB-AREA":"MG ROAD"});

   -  find all the records with column name specified in an array